nyxb-ui/cursorrules/packages/cursorrules/README.md

 - **One-Click Application**: Easily copy and create cursor rules to your project's `.cursor/rules` folder for Cursor v0.45 or `.cursorrules` for Cursor below v0.45.
 - **Starring System**: Save up to 10 favorite cursor rules for quick access.
 - **Local Modification**: Export and edit cursor rules as Markdown files within Cursor.
-- **YouTube Videos**: Access curated Cursor-related YouTube videos directly from the extension.
+- **Learning Resources**: Access curated Cursor tutorials, guides, and videos directly from the extension.

 ## Installation